davehammers/go-dalb/README.md

 The rebalancer(TBD) runs periodically and examines the performance of each worker node.
 The lower performing worker nodes will be given less data traffic while the better performing worker nodes will get an increase.

-The scheduling algorithm uses a Weighted Round Robin calendar to avoid the computational overhead for determining the next available worker node using mathmatical formula.
+The Scheduling algorithm uses a Weighted Round Robin calendar to avoid the computational overhead for determining the next available worker node using mathmatical formula.

 By using a calendar WRR, the system behavior is deterministic inbetween rebalance events.